What are We?

 Who Plans and Runs the Festival?

 The Festival is planned and rolled out entirely by volunteers from the community and volunteers from Haldimand Art Works.
-The 2016 edition includes the following people on the Planning Committee: Jody Orr, Frances Porter, Lacie Williamson, Linda Leslie, Joan Laffier, Kevin Hamilton, Colleen Clayton and Tracey Stone (on leave for awhile).
+The 2016 edition includes the following people on the Planning Committee: Jody Orr, Frances Porter, Lacie Williamson, Joan Laffier, Kevin Hamilton, Shawndra Bath, Ken Hancock, and Natalia Shields.
 At Festival time, however, the number of active volunteers expands considerably, making the Festival a truly "homegrown" event.

 If you want to get involved, as an artist, a donor or sponsor or a volunteer, please contact us at: firstname.lastname@example.org .